jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 }
 ```

-By just adding a `catch (Throwable t)` and using the throwable variable by calling a method I was able to leak the Metaspace during the retransformation!
+By just adding a `catch (Throwable t)` and using the throwable variable by calling a method, I was able to leak the Metaspace during the retransformation!
 Here is my final minimal reproducer.
 Sounds stupidly silly!
-But what happens If I replace by the usual `Exception` instead of `Throwable`?
+But what happens if I replace by the usual `Exception` instead of `Throwable`?
 No more leak!

-With this minimal reproducer it was then easier to understand what's happening during the retransform operation.
+With this minimal reproducer, it was then easier to understand what's happening during the retransform operation.
 Though, I had no clue where to look into the JVM code to start digging.
 One idea was to use the JVM flag `-XX:+CrashOnOutOfMemoryError` that will give me more context on the `OutOfmemoryError` raised by the Metaspace.

 Here the stacktrace:
 ```